Ultimate Texas Sales Tax Guide

 Do I Have to Collect Sales Tax from Texas Customers if I Sell on Amazon, Walmart, Ebay, or Etsy?

-Texas has a marketplace facilitator law, which means that marketplaces like Walmart or Amazon are required to collect sales tax on behalf of 3rd party sellers on their platforms.
+Texas has a marketplace facilitator law, which means that marketplace providers like Walmart or Amazon are required to collect sales tax on behalf of 3rd party sellers on their platforms.

-If you have sales tax nexus in Texas, remember that you are still required to collect sales tax on your other, non-marketplace, Texas sales.
+If you have a sales tax nexus in Texas, remember that you are still required to collect sales tax on your other non-marketplace Texas sales.

 Taxable Products in Texas